-In all the adoption processes for their respective decisions, the appointments and remuneration committee and the board were able to check the data against those of comparable markets and institutions, given the Group's size, characteristics and activities.
-The appointments and remuneration committee and the board of directors received assistance from Towers Perrin in drawing up the report on compensation policy of directors.
-In addition, the proposal for fixed and variable (or bonus) remuneration for executive directors put forward by the appointments and remuneration committee at its meeting on 17 December 2008 took into account market information and advisory provided by Towers Perrin.
+In all the adoption processes for their respective decisions, the appointments and remuneration committee and the board were able to check the data against those of comparable markets and entities, given the Group's size, characteristics and activities.
+The appointments and remuneration committee and the board of directors received assistance from Towers Watson, which provided market information and advised them on the design of the Group's compensation policy.

 Yes No

-Have external consultancy firms been used? Χ
+Have external consultancy firms been used? Х

-Identity of external consultants Tow ers Perrin
+Identity of external consultants Towers W atson

-B.1.17.
-List any board members who are likewise members of the boards of directors, or executives or employees of companies that own significant holdings in the listed company and/or group companies:
+B.1.17 List any board members who are likewise members of the boards of directors, or executives or employees of companies that own significant holdings in the listed company and/or group companies:

 As previously indicated (section A.2. of this report), the Bank does not know of any shareholder with a significant ownership interest.
-However, it will highlight some shareholders whose percentage interest has been considered relevant by the board of directors to qualify the directors directly linked to them as proprietary directors.
+However, it states below some shareholders whose percentage interest has been considered relevant by the board of directors to qualify the directors directly linked to them as proprietary directors.

-Name or corporate name of director Name or corporate name of significant shareholder Assicurazioni Generali S.p.A. represented on the board by Mr. Antoine Bernheim Assicurazioni Generali S.p.A.
+Name or corporate Name or corporate name of Post() name of director significant shareholder Assicurazioni Generali S.p.A. represented on the board by Mr. Antoine Bernheim Assicurazioni Generali S.p.A.
 Chairman

-(\) Position of representative on the board of directors of the Bank (Antoine Bernheim) on the board of directors of his own company.
+^() Position of representative on the board of directors of the Bank (Mr. Antoine Bernheim) on the board of directors of his own company.